udara/after_one_of_Jupiter-s_moons/README.md

 Park finder

 Project description
   A UI that lists vacant parking spots within adelaide and shows in order what ones are closest

 User story
+  oh no, I am in adelaide and I can't find a park! if only there as an app that could list the vacant parking spots and shows what ones are closest.

 Wireframe or sketch of the design